traveloka-archive/slack-robot/README.md

 .handler(releaseToProduction);
 ```

 **Note:** Returning `false` in ACL callback doesn't make robot respond anything to user, it just ignore the command.
-Make sure you use `action` object to respond before returning `false` to notify the user that his command will be ignored because of ACL.
+Make sure you use `Response` object to respond before returning `false` to notify the user that his command will be ignored because of ACL.

 ## Brain